-Cat Ba Island is about an hour’s drive from Hanoi and is part of Ha Long Bay.
+Cat Ba Island is about an hour drive from Hanoi and is part of Ha Long Bay.
 It is a mountainous island on which nature is still unspoiled.
 In the middle is a national park.
 If you want to avoid the crowds of tourists, Cat Ba Island is perfect for exploring the entire bay of which it is a part.

 Cu Chi Tunnels

-The Cu Chi Tunnels are a complex of underground passages, 60 km west of Ho Chi Minh City, built during the Vietnam War.
+Cu Chi Tunnels are a complex of underground passages, 60 km west of Ho Chi Minh City, built during the Vietnam War.
 During this time, the complex served as a transport and logistics haven.
-The original length of the tunnels was approximately 250 km, and so far only half of 121 km have been preserved.
+The original length of the tunnels was approximately 250 km, and so far only half of 121 km has been preserved.

 Ho Chi Minh City

 Ho Chi Minh City, formerly Saigon, is the largest city in Vietnam.
 It lies in the south of the country on the delta of the Mekong River.
 It has a population of 10 million and is the largest business and entertainment metropolis in the country.
-Ho Chi Minh City is the starting line for tourists who want to get to know Vietnam from south to north or the destination line for those who travel from north to south.
+Ho Chi Minh City is the starting point for tourists who want to get to know Vietnam from south to north or the destination line for those who travel from the north to south.

-On April 30, 1975, the city was conquered by North Vietnam, ending the Vietnam War.
+On April 30, 1975, the city was conquered by northern Vietnam, ending the Vietnam War.
 Saigon was then named after the name of the president of Vietnam.
 There are many monuments and various attractions, such as the War Museum, Ben Thanh Market, Norodom Palace, Chinatown Cholon, and countless Pagodas.